 For this, you will have to integrate or include Google Analytics and it is not so tough as Shopify already has this feature.
 There is a Google Analytics section in the admin panel.
 There are also a host of other analytics tools that can help you track your performance.

 Running a successful eCommerce business requires implementing the right eCommerce strategies to enable you outsmart your competitors.
-As explained above, building a successful Shopify store would demand that you have all the departments of your business running smoothly.

 Hopefully you get the gist and will implement the pointers on this article to send prospects directly to your online store.